Interapt-TEKY/review-of-apps/README.md

   - **Friday**
     - Overflow

-## Week 5: Togglit v2 - Case Study: Spalding
+## Week 5: Togglit Spalding Case Study

 **TODO**

-## Week 6: Togglit v2 - Client Projects
+## Week 6: Togglit Client Projects

 There will be three projects given to clients for free.
 These projects will be done both in Android and iOS so that we can have three groups in either class working on an individual project.